 There’re some good considerations you need to factor in, including the actual process of selling your business and things like taxation.
 Selling a business in Australia, you as the business owner, could end up with somewhere between a 100% of that revenue or having to pay the maximum personal tax rate on that return.

-Make sure if you’re planning to sell your business at some point that your tax accountants’ advisers are all working together and understanding how to make sure that that puts the most amount of money in your pocket.
+Make sure, if you are planning to sell your business at some point, that your tax accountant and your strategic advisers are all working together and understanding how to make sure that that puts the most amount of money in your pocket.

-If you’ve watched a whole lot of the blackboard Friday’s videos that we’ve treaded, you’ll know I talked in episode 1 and 2 about the best times to sell a business—at the peak and scale up and during the sell up phase.
+If you’ve watched a lot of the Blackboard Fridays videos that we’ve created, you’ll know I talked in Episodes 1 and 2 about the best times to sell a business:

 Want to learn more about how this can apply to your business?
 It costs nothing to chat: